 Chapel: Beginning in October the children attend Chapel in the Church

 sanctuary twice a month at 9:35 a.m.
-Chapel is led by Pastor Mandy and lasts
+Chapel is led by Mrs. Durning and Mrs.

-stay and pray with us.
-Coffee and donuts will be available in the Fellowship
+are welcome to stay and pray with us.
+Coffee and donuts will be available in

-Hall after drop off for your enjoyment while you are waiting for Chapel to
+the Fellowship Hall after drop off for your enjoyment while you are waiting for

 Special Events: In addition to the daily curricular activities that are offered to